 In this situation, many people are falling prey to loan sharks by taking out loans at incessantly high-interest rates.
 Most likely, they aren’t thinking about the consequences of how they will repay these payday loans.

 And if you are already trapped with payday loans and have lost your job or getting a pay cut, then your situation might be more difficult!

 You might be worried about making bi-weekly or monthly payments and thinking about how to get rid of payday loans.
 Is there any way out?

 Well, no need to worry, buddy!
-We are there to help you!
+We are here to help you!
 Here we have listed some of the best possible ways to get rid of payday loans during this pandemic!

 Temporarily stop paying off federal student loans and mortgages

 In the case of federal student loans, you can stop making payments up to September 30, 2020.
-And no interest will be accrued during this period.
+No interest will be accrued during this period.

-So, you can save the amount of money you would have made as your student loan payments up to December 31, 2020.
-And you can use those dollars to repay your payday loans.
+Also, I have good news for you!
+According to a recent memorandum from President Trump, the suspension of federal student loan payments will be applicable until December 31, 2020.
+You can save the amount of money you would have made as your student loan payments up to December 31, 2020.
+You can use those dollars to repay your payday loans.